Michigan, Washington state impose severe COVID-19 restrictions as U.S. infections soar | Health

 The latest 7-day average, shows the United States is reporting more than 144,000 daily cases and 1,120 daily deaths, the highest for any country in the world.
 Ron Klain, Biden's incoming White House chief of staff, on Sunday urged Congress to immediately pass COVID-19 relief legislation with new restrictions certain to take a toll.

-Biden's team this week planned to meet with Pfizer Inc , which last week released positive initial data on its experimental COVID-19 vaccine, and other drugmakers, Klain said.
-Former U.S. Surgeon General Dr. Vivek Murthy, head of Biden's COVID team, told Fox News the coronavirus surge was "deeply alarming" but that a national lockdown was "a measure of last resort."
+Biden's team this week planned to meet with Pfizer Inc , which last week released positive initial data on its experimental novel coronavirus vaccine, and other drugmakers, Klain said.
+Former U.S. Surgeon General Dr Vivek Murthy, head of Biden's COVID team, told Fox News the coronavirus surge was "deeply alarming" but that a national lockdown was "a measure of last resort."

 "The better way to think about these safety restrictions is more a dial that we turn up and down depending on severity" in a given area, he said.